Contacts & FAQs

 In order to apply for the Foundation Year at the University of Parma, you have to follow these steps:

-1. Fill out the online application form by 15 July 2022 “Early Birds” students, by 15 August 2022 for “Regular” and “Dante” students, or 30 September for “Music study programme” students and students not admitted to the degree course in medicine and surgery after taking the admission test.
+1. Fill out the online application form by 15 July 2024 “Early Birds” students, by 15 August 2024 for “Regular” and “Dante” students, or 30 September for students not admitted to the degree course in medicine and surgery after taking the admission test.

 Attach: